 - Gently fold the egg whites into the egg yolk mixture.
 Serve immediately or refrigerate and serve within 3 hours.

-- I always use powdered dates (affiliate link) because I’m like that… However, powdered white sugar is sweeter and will dissolve better.
-So if you’re serving this eggnog to a sweet-tooth, then I recommend a 1-to-1 replacement.
+- Feel free to use your favorite sweetener in this recipe.
+I always use date sugar because I’m like that… However, powdered white sugar is sweeter and will dissolve better.

 - If you want to make a whole batch of spiked eggnog, add the rum directly into the yolk mixture.
-Otherwise leave it out so that your guests can add it to their individual drinks.
+Otherwise, leave it out so that your guests can add it to their drinks.

 Keywords: Christmas, holiday, keto, gluten free, sugar free, healthy, quick, kefir eggnog, probiotic eggnog